-Accurate adoption language can help stop the spread of misconceptions.
+Accurate adoption language can help stop the spread of misconceptions about adoption and reflect a greater respect for everyone involved and their unique experiences.
 By using accurate language, we educate others about adoption.
 It allows us to have real, meaningful conversations without inadvertently using judgmental or hurtful phrasing.

-Of course, "accurate" language is subjective and always evolving, and you should choose words that feel right to you.
+Of course, "accurate" language is subjective and always evolving, and you should choose words that are both accurate and feel right to you.
 For example, a person who is adopted may refer to himself as an "adoptee" and a birth mother may refer to herself as a "first parent."
 Other people may use completely different terminology—and that's okay.
 No one's perspective of their own adoption experience is wrong.

 |Adoptee||Person or individual who was adopted|

 |Give away / Adopt out / Give up / Put up||Make an adoption plan / Choose adoption / Place for adoption|